top of page

 Bio (short)

-Consisting of current and former members of Private Mind, Warehouse, Annulment, Detriment and Regulate; Ennui was conceptualized by Mike Varley (guitar) and John Anthony Czerwinski (vocals) in 2019 during the dissolution of their band Annulment.
+Consisting of current and former members of Private Mind, High Reach, Warehouse, Annulment, Detriment and Regulate; Ennui was conceptualized by Mike Varley (guitar) and John Anthony Czerwinski (vocals) in 2019 during the dissolution of their band Annulment.
 After recruiting Jason Jenkins (bass), Chris Lundquist (drums) and Dan Alivio (guitar) Ennui began writing, recording and performing locally.
-In May 2022 they released a demo tape on Day Zero Collective titled “Two Songs,” a split 7-inch with Apostles of Eris followed shortly thereafter.
-Ennui continues to perform as well as write and record music for future release.
+In May 2022 they released a demo tape on Day Zero Collective titled “Two Songs,” a split 7-inch with Richmond's Apostles of Eris followed shortly thereafter.

 Press